2026 real estate lead management playbook

 If no answer

-Intro + 1 question
+Intro and 1 question

-Confirmation + next step
+Confirmation and next step

 Connect fast